 Dr. Barton’s RF Power Laboratory investigates engineering challenges related to RF and microwave active circuit design.
-Currently, the group is working on making RF front-ends and related components more energy efficient.
-Our research in novel MMIC and hybrid power amplifier architectures addresses the performance tradeoffs (such as linearity vs. efficiency) in conventional designs.
-Examples include a novel RF-input load modulated balanced amplifier topology and related techniques employing load modulation, as well as reconfigurable RF front-ends.
-By manipulating low-power, phase-controlled inputs of multiple nonlinear but efficient PAs whose outputs are combined in a non-isolating network, simultaneous efficiency and wide-range output power control can be achieved.
-This approach extends to other RF applications requiring high performance such as phased-array systems and wireless power transfer, and relates to techniques employed in high-frequency power electronics.
+Currently, the group is focused on making RF front-ends and related components more energy efficient.
+Her research in novel MMIC and hybrid power amplifier architectures addresses the performance tradeoffs (such as linearity vs. efficiency) in conventional designs.
+Examples include a novel RF-input load modulated balanced amplifier topology and related techniques employing load modulation, as well as RF front-ends that can be reconfigured in operating frequency, signal characteristics, or load impedance.
+Other thrusts of Dr. Barton's research group include analog sensor technologies integrated with power amplifiers in GaN and related high-performance technologies.
+Examples include integrated temperature and impedance sensors for in-situ monitoring of environmental factor that affect reliability and performance.

-Power Amplifiers, Radio Frequency (RF), Microwave Circuits, Transmitters, Reconfigurable Systems
+Power Amplifiers, Radio Frequency (RF), Microwave Circuits, Transmitters, Reconfigurable Systems, Analog circuits